fablos/geo_latte/README.md

 - "Latent Space Oddity: on the Curvature of Deep Generative Models", G. Arvanitidis, et. at., ICLR 2018
 - "Fast and Robust Shortest Paths on Data Learned Manifolds", G. Arvanitidis, et. al., AISTATS 2019
 - "Geometrically Enriched Latent Spaces", G. Arvanitidis, et. al., AISTATS 2021

-This code is published for research purposes only.
-Please cite the corresponding papers in case you use parts of this code base.